mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 each given gene.
 The call is one of following:

 NE = Non-essential.
-ES = essential
+ES = essential based on Gumbel
-ESB = essential by the Bernouli Distribution
+ESB = essential based on Binomial
 GA = Growth Advantage
 GD = Growth Defect